jieniqianqian/PENGUIN/README.md

 <div align='center'>
-    <strong><font size="20" face='Times New Roman'>Nomenclature of gene IDs in metaRLK</font></strong>
+    <strong><font size="50" face='Times New Roman'>Nomenclature of gene IDs in metaRLK</font></strong>
 </div>
 <center><font size="4" face='Times New Roman'>nomenclature of gene IDs of chromosome-level plant based on the results of Comparison with model plants</font></center>

 <strong><font size="5" face='Times New Roman'>Introduction</font></strong>

 <font size="4" face='Times New Roman'>In the metaRLK database (https://metarlk.biocloud.top/), based on the classical blastp program, we propose a format that can unify gene IDs of various plant genomes.
-In order to facilitate users to apply this format to rename other plant gene IDs , the following script is provided here.</font>
+In order to facilitate users to apply this format to rename other plant gene IDs , the following script is provided here.

-<font size="4" face='Times New Roman'>Author: Qian Liu</font>
+Author: Qian Liu

-<font size="4" face='Times New Roman'>Contact email: 18229048546@163.com</font>
+Contact email: 18229048546@163.com</font>

 <strong><font size="5" face='Times New Roman'>Requirements</font></strong>